yukikongju/yukikongju.github.io/_posts/2021-04-07-math-curriculum.md

     - curriculum
 ---

+# A motivation for learning maths

-# Tips for learning mathematics on your own
+# Tips when learning mathematics on your own

 Learning undergraduate maths on your own can be daunting if you don't know where to start, but I found that these tips helped me tremendously.